selagroup/sdp-june2016-cfp/README.md

 Local speakers are invited to attend all conference days and workshops.
 Speakers who require special accommodation are requested to contact us.

 For international speakers, we will cover airfare, accommodation in a Tel-Aviv hotel, and travel to/from the airport.
-International speakers are requested to deliver a workshop; compensation for the workshop will be according to the number of attendees who sign up.
+International speakers are requested to deliver a workshop; compensation for the workshop will be determined according to the number of attendees who sign up.
 Additional details on the compensation structure will be provided to selected speakers.

 #### Speaker Notification